S1120957/EvidenceBasedOraclesBayesian/README.md

 **Evidence-based Oracles Using Bayesian Network**

 **Introduction**
-BayesianSmartContract is an on-chain implementation of Bayesian inference in Solidity that classifies physician visits as either in-person (PPH) or remote (PPR) based on multiple real-world evidence inputs.
+BayesianSmartContract is an on-chain implementation of Bayesian inference in Solidity that classifies physician visits as
+in-person (PPH) or remote (PPR) based on multiple real-world evidence inputs.
 Unlike traditional smart contracts that rely on external oracles to provide and interpret data, this contract embeds a probabilistic reasoning engine directly within the Ethereum Virtual Machine (EVM), enabling trustless, transparent, and automated decision-making based on real-world medical indicators.